• Skip to content

 2. Choose how to study and check entry requirements

 Will you need to work during your degree?
 Is it important that the course offers flexible study options?
-The University of Brighton offers a range of full and part-time courses for postgraduates, so you can balance your work-life commitments.
+We offer a range of full- and part-time courses for postgraduates so you can balance your work-life commitments.

 3. Book onto an event

-There’s no better way to explore your future opportunities for postgraduate study than on an event.
+There’s no better way to explore your future opportunities for postgraduate study than attending an event, either online or in person.

-Attending an online or in-person event will give you the chance to talk to the staff who will be teaching your course, have your questions answered and get a feel for the university.
+You’ll have the chance to talk to the staff who will be teaching your course, have your questions answered and get a real feel for the university.

 Book your place on an upcoming event

 Application for courses opens in mid-September.
-It is advisable to apply early as offers are made as good applications come in.
-Moreover, the sooner you have a place, the more sources of funding you'll be able to investigate and apply for.
+It is advisable to apply early as offers are made when strong applications come in.
+Also, the sooner you have a place, the more sources of funding you’ll be able to investigate and apply for.

-However, don't apply until you are ready – you need to put the research in and, for some courses, relevant experience might be necessary.
+However, don’t apply until you are ready – you need to do your research, and for some courses relevant experience might be necessary.

 Find out how to apply